kitnil/awesome/README.md

 ## Clojure

+- [org-parser](https://github.com/200ok-ch/org-parser) - org-parser is a parser for the Org mode markup language for Emacs.
 - [hugsql](https://github.com/layerware/hugsql) - A Clojure library for embracing SQL
 - [clj-kondo](https://github.com/borkdude/clj-kondo) - A linter for Clojure code that sparks joy.
 - [hickory](https://github.com/davidsantiago/hickory) - HTML as data